+There are so many wonderful fall flowers for pots to choose from.
 Filling pots with plants that bloom in the colder months will add color, while incorporating evergreen foliage and hardy perennials will ensure a lush look even as the leaves turn brown.

 Don’t forget about your houseplants either – fall calls for a decorative shake up, which means switching up their planters is on the cards too.